Bridges on the River Thames

 There are 33 bridges across the Thames in Greater London.
 Some are famous, some are beautiful and some are pig-ugly.
 Make your own mind up.

-Not only London's most famous bridge but one of the most famous bridges in the world, Tower Bridge is often mistaken for London Bridge by tourists.
+Not only London's most famous bridge but also one of the most famous bridges in the world.
+Despite this, Tower Bridge is still often mistaken for London Bridge by tourists.
 Well it's a bridge and it's in London, what more do you need to know?

 The last of the Victorian bridges, indeed the last new bridge built in London until the Millennium, Tower Bridge, designed by Horace Jones and built by John Wolfe Barry, whose father Charles designed the Houses of Parliament, opened in 1894.
 Part suspension and part bascule (the name given to the lifting parts), the bridge was named after the Tower of London, not because of the towers incorporated into it, which were designed to match the Tower itself.